 4. If Sansa Stark’s evolution made her a strong female in Westeros, Crier’s arc will make her a strong Automa woman in this dystopia-fantasy world.

-Like Sansa Stark in Game of Thrones, Crier in Crier’s War is that soft girl who is curious about things, who wants to fit a mold meant for her, and believes in climbing the political ladder according to the rules.
+Like Sansa in Game of Thrones, Crier in Crier’s War is that soft girl who is curious about things, who wants to fit a mold meant for her, and believes in climbing the political ladder according to the rules.
 But all that changes.
-When Sansa starts understanding the complexity of the world she lives in and takes decisions she never knew she would make, the viewers loved her development.
+When Sansa starts understanding the complexity of the world she lives in and takes decisions she never knew she would ever make, the viewers loved her development.

 Crier’s innocence due to her lack of knowledge and the growing curiosity about humankind is her key trait and when she starts fathoming the other kind (sometimes by genuine questions like why do humans find joy in certain things), her character arc is that of a rebel in rising—basically, admirable.